By Blog Team on Feb 15, 2019 8:00:00 AM

-But it’s not that simple.
-Although U.S. companies invested $87.6 billion in sales training over the last year, a recent study by the Association for Talent Development found that the real barrier to successful training is a lack of time: 43% of participants admit to suffer from time constraints and scheduling conflicts in their daily routine.
+But, it’s not that simple.
+Although U.S. companies invested $87.6 billion in sales training over the last year, a recent study by the Association for Talent Development found that the real barrier to successful training is a lack of time: 43% of participants admit to suffering from time constraints and scheduling conflicts in their daily routine.
 Given the importance of training, this is problematic.
-Studies show that sales training is needed to improve sales force motivation (Attia, Honeycutt, & Fakhr, 2013; Liu, 1996), effectiveness (Attia, Honeycutt, & Jantan, 2006; Piercy, Craven, & Morgan, 1998), and performance (Pelham, 2002).
+Studies show that sales training is necessary to improve sales force motivation, effectiveness, and performance.

 Especially in today’s digitized market, sellers face a new reality.
-On-demand purchasing behavior and an excess supply of goods require sales reps to find new ways to own the sales process, and to stand out (Attia, Honeycutt, & Leach, 2005).
-At the same time, another challenge to overcome is the increasing customer expectation to communicate personally (Bari, 2018).
-The pace of change is high, and the pressure to keep up weighs heavy.
+On-demand purchasing behavior and an excess supply of goods require sales reps to find new ways to own the sales process and to stand out.
+At the same time, another challenge to overcome is the increasing customer expectations for personal communication.
+The pace of change is high, and the pressure to keep up weighs heavily.
 Time is running short for training practices.
 According to Fatemi (2018), 50% of sales managers are too busy to train and develop their sales teams on top of their daily management tasks.

-Unfortunately, this results in a lack of qualified, tailored and consistent feedback, which is highly needed to engage salespeople and foster fruitful growth.
+Unfortunately, this results in a lack of qualified, tailored and consistent feedback, necessary to engage salespeople and foster fruitful growth.
 In this regard, one-size-fits-all does not work.
 Training needs to be flexible and repetitive to ensure lasting behavioral change.
-Thus, many companies already started turning to AI and data-based online coaching solutions.
+Thus, many companies have already started turning to AI and data-based online coaching solutions.

-Artificial Intelligence, short AI, is more than just a buzzword.
-Based on stored data information about each individual sales reps communication skills, performance and learning curve, an AI-based training solution overcomes time and quality constraints.
+Artificial Intelligence, abbreviated as AI, is more than just a buzzword.
+Based on stored data about each individual sales rep’s communication skills, performance, and personal learning curve, an AI-based training solution can overcome time and quality constraints.

-Let’s start with the salespeople.
-Through AI, their training experience becomes more flexible.
+Through AI, salespeople’s training experience can become more flexible and optimized.
 It can be as simple as uploading a video of a pitch or role-play exercise.
-Due to intelligent video analysis, AI gives tailored feedback on pitching skills, including communication and personality, coupled with individualized recommendations for improvement.
-This makes training much more personal and easier to learn.
-Also, AI-based training is not tied to a specific time or space.
-Finally, it is possible to receive and use the right information immediately when it is needed (Attia, Honeycutt, & Leach, 2005).
-In contrast to yearly appointments with managers, sales reps can access the learning solution anytime, receiving instant and consistent feedback whenever needed.
+Thanks to intelligent video analysis, AI gives tailored feedback on pitching skills, including aspects of communication and personality, together with individualized recommendations for improvement; this makes training much more personalized and valuable for continued growth.
+Moreover, information and recommendations are data-driven and non-biased, whereas human managers can be prone to regency or confirmation bias when providing employees with feedback.
+Also, AI-based training is not tied to a specific time or space; it can take place anywhere with an Internet connection and at a time most convenient for the sales rep. In contrast to yearly appointments with managers, sales reps can access the learning solution anytime, receiving instant and consistent feedback whenever needed.

-retorio is a communication coach, which helps your employees to become better emotional communicators - direct and effective, at all times. retorio makes sure that your employees send the right messages by analyzing human communication skills and their personality.
-Our AI automatically compares the performance to your predefined soft-skill criteria.
-Your benefits: monitor faster, self-reflect, and detect possible weak points of your employees already at an early stage and derive tailored means faster.
-Never has an increase in sales and communicative performance been easier.
+Retorio is an AI-based software that can be used as a communication coach to help your employees improve their soft skills and become top sales reps.
+Retorio makes sure that your salespeople effectively communicate with potential clients by analyzing their personality, facial expressions, and body language.
+Our AI automatically compares their performance to your predefined soft skills criteria.
+Your benefits: promptly monitor, self-reflect, and detect possible weak points of your employees early on so you can quickly derive tailored means for them to improve.
+Never before has an increase in sales and communicative performance been easier.